formschema/native/README.md

 </template>
 ```

-## Translate Labels
+## Labels Translation

-The simple way to translate labels without change the JSON Schema file is to
+The simple way to translate labels without to change the JSON Schema file is to
 use a descriptor.

 Here an example with [Vue I18n](https://kazupon.github.io/vue-i18n):